Black Bean Brownies

 - Pinch salt

 - 1/2 cup semi-sweet chocolate chips

 1. Preheat the oven to 350°F. Lightly oil or coat an 8 x 8-inch baking pan or dish with nonstick cooking spray and set aside.

-2. Place the black beans in the bowl of a food processor and process until smooth and creamy.
+2. Place the black beans in a food processor and process until smooth and creamy.
 Add the eggs, oil, maple syrup, cocoa powder, vanilla extract, baking powder, and salt and process until smooth.

 3. Pour the batter into the prepared pan.
 Add chocolate chips and mix them in well.